mullroy/pirate_hardware_interface/UPGRADE.md

 The upgrade procedure can be triggered in two scenarios.
 You can decide from the connection screen to go directly to the upgrade screen, by setting the radio button to 'Upgrade'.
 If you've selected the 'Standard' operating mode, and there's a mismatch between the communication version of the wallet and
 GUI you'll be taken to the upgrade screen too.<br>
 Note: The communication version between the hardware wallet and GUI must match to use the standard functions of the hardware wallet.
 The application versions may differ.
 The application version indicate cosmetic changes in the applications themselves, but will not cause an incompatibility between the GUI and hardware wallet.<br>
-<b>NOTE:</b> The upgrade procedure will erase the device configuration, i.e. your mnemonic seed phrase and password.
-Make sure you have your mnemonic seed phrase on hand, since you'll need to set up the wallet again after the upgrade.<br>
+<b>NOTE:</b> Up to firmware version v3.6 the upgrade procedure erased the device configuration, i.e. your mnemonic seed phrase and password.
+Make sure you have your mnemonic seed phrase on hand, since you'll need to set up the wallet again after the upgrade.
+After hardware wallet firmware v3.6 the configuration isn't erased, but the upgrade procedure will not allow downgrades.
+You'll only be able to load newer firmware.<br>

 # Compatible versions
 The version numbers of three applications must match for the system to work: Treasure chest, the Qt GUI control application and the hardware wallet software.<br>